 '''

 F77_SUB(name)

 to define a function in C to be called from Fortran

 F77_NAME(name)

 to declare a Fortran routine in C before use

 F77_CALL(name)

 to call a Fortran routine from C

-F77_COMDECL(name)

-to declare a Fortran common block in C

-F77_COM(name)

-to access a Fortran common block from C

 '''

-On most current platforms these are all the same, but it is unwise to rely on this.
+On current platforms these are the same, but it is unwise to rely on this.
 Note that names containing underscores were not legal in Fortran 77, and are not portably handled by the above macros.
 (Also, all Fortran names for use by R are lower case, but this is not enforced by the macros.)